Ableman's Gorge State Natural Area

 Ableman's Gorge is a 127 acre Wisconsin State Natural Area located near Rock Springs, Wisconsin.
 This 200 to 400-foot wide and 200-foot high gorge is cut by about 1 mile of the Baraboo River in an "L" shape.
-The Natural Area is named after George Ableman, who settled Rock Springs in 1851 and named the community after the gorge area.
+The Natural Area is named after Stephen Van Rensselaer Ableman, who settled Rock Springs in 1851 and named the community after the gorge area.

 Formation

-The cliffs are composed of Baraboo Quartzite below Cambrian sandstone, and conglomerate.
+The cliffs are composed of Baraboo Quartzite below Cambrian sandstone and conglomerate.
 The gorge formed along a layer of ancient sea sediment that hardened into sandstone then metamorphized into harder quartzite rock before being lifted into a vertical layer.
-The area was later submerged another time under sea which lead to another sandstone layer capping the quartzite.
-The unique geological features of this gorge is only one of a few places where this type of rock can clearly be seen in the Midwestern United States.
-The gorge has a cooler climate than the surrounding areas, causing vegetation more often found in northern Wisconsin.
+The area was later submerged under the sea again, which led to another sandstone layer capping the quartzite.
+The unique geological features of this gorge make it one of a few places where this type of rock can clearly be seen in the Midwestern United States.
+The gorge has a cooler climate than the surrounding areas, resulting in vegetation commonly found in northern Wisconsin.
 It was designated to the State Natural Area program in 1969.